ericaraujophd/creation-cs112/index.md

 ---

-## Quick Start

-### For Your First Class

-1. Read the "Framing the Assignment (First Class)" section of Teaching Notes section
-2. Use the "Suggested In-Class Walkthrough" to introduce the concept
-3. Distribute the Assignment to students

-### For Ongoing Teaching

-- Use discussion prompts from Teaching Notes throughout the unit
-- Reference the Translation Guide when students ask questions like "How does this connect?"
-- Refer to "Common Student Responses" when you hear pushback
-- Use the Grading Rubric as you evaluate assignments

-### For Office Hours

-- Help students understand their algorithm is a "choice" with theological implications
-- Use the decision framework from Translation_Guide to help them articulate their design choices
-- If they're struggling with reflection: use guided questions rather than providing answers

----

-## What Makes This Effective

-This assignment works because it:

-1. **Grounded in Core Theology** - The reflection isn't arbitrary; it comes directly from creation doctrine, stewardship concepts, and biblical teaching on human responsibility in the texts from your project

-2. **Technically Rigorous** - Parts 1 & 2 are genuine CS work (analysis, optimization, implementation).
-The theology isn't a distraction; it deepens the technical thinking

-3. **Integrative** - It helps students see their faith and their craft as integrated, not compartmentalized

-4. **Skill-Building** - Students develop real habits: asking about resource usage, understanding problem structure, making intentional design choices

-5. **Honest About Complexity** - It acknowledges real tensions (time-to-market vs. stewardship, optimization vs. readability, perfectionism vs. intention)

----

-## How to Adapt This

-### For Different Courses

-**Databases:**

-- Focus on query optimization and the impact of inefficient queries
-- Discuss resource consumption of full table scans vs. indexed queries
-- Consider inclusion/exclusion of users based on system speed

-**Computational Modeling:**

-- Focus on model complexity vs. accuracy trade-offs
-- Discuss carbon footprint of large models
-- Consider: Is a simpler model better stewardship?

-**Any Course:**

-- Adapt the "suggested algorithms" list to what you teach
-- Adjust reflection questions to your domain
-- Keep the core question: "Am I designing as a steward or extractor?"

-### For Different Student Populations

-**Non-Christian Students:**

-- Frame as "ethical frameworks for technology design"
-- Offer secular alternative ethical frameworks (utilitarianism, virtue ethics) for reflection
-- The core ideas (accountability, wisdom, responsibility) are philosophically sound across worldviews

-**Advanced Students:**

-- See "Ways to Extend the Assignment" in Teaching_Notes
-- Push toward systemic thinking (how do your choices affect others at scale?)
-- Explore real-world case studies

-**Struggling Students:**

-- Simplify the reflection with scaffolded templates
-- Make reflection discussion-based instead of written
-- Focus on the technical parts (analysis + optimization) with lighter theology load

----

-## Key Theological Texts Referenced

-This assignment draws from the course project materials:

-- **Creation Faith and Responsibility** (Pobee) - on gardening vs. mining, stewardship, dominion as limited authority
-- **Creation and Economics** (Lim) - on technology, responsibility to moral order, stewardship
-- **Intro to Christian Theology** - systematic creation doctrine, God's sovereignty, human limitation
-- **The Triune Creator** (Gunton) - ethical dimensions of creation doctrine
-- **Psalm 104** - celebration of God's wisdom in creation's design

-All theological claims in the assignment are grounded in these texts.
-You can cite them directly when students ask "where does this come from?"

----

 ## Core Message to Students

 Through this work, students should understand:

-> "Your technical choices aren't neutral.
+> Your technical choices aren't neutral.
 Every algorithm, every design decision, reflects values about what matters.
-As a Christian engineer, you're called to ask: Am I designing as a steward of God's creation, or am I complicit in extraction and waste?
+As a Christian engineer or computer scientist, you're called to ask: Am I designing as a steward of God's creation, or am I complicit in extraction and waste?
 That's not a soft question.
-It's foundational to how you should think about your work."
+It's foundational to how you should think about your work.

 ---